 Is Bing Ads right for my business?

 All types of businesses find value and success with Bing Ads.
 Whether you’re focused on local calls and foot traffic, or want to drive traffic to your website from across the country or around the world, Bing Ads has solutions for you.

 I already appear in search results for free.
 Why should I pay for advertising?

 Your current customers may search for your business by name, making it easy to find you in search results.
 But customers you’ve yet to reach are more likely searching for general terms that wouldn’t necessarily bring up your business in search results.
-Advertising next to relevant Bing and Yahoo search results puts your business front and center with interested customers you otherwise might not reach.
+Advertising next to relevant Bing search results puts your business front and center with interested customers you otherwise might not reach.

 What is the difference between SEO and SEM?
 Which one is right for me?

 Search engine optimisation (SEO) is adjusting your website to improve your natural ranking in search results.
 You cannot pay to improve your website ranking on Bing or Yahoo, thus we often refer to these results as unpaid or “organic” search results.

 Clicks from SEO are free.
 But SEO also requires technical expertise and involves some factors over which you have only limited control.